kernelmethod/Seagrass/docs/source/custom_hooks.rst

-A hook that implements the :py:class:`~seagrass.base.ResettableHook` interface by implementing :py:meth:`~seagrass.base.ResettableHook.reset` can be reset using ``auditor.reset_hooks()`` or by passing ``reset_hooks=True`` into ``auditor.audit()``.
+A hook that implements the :py:class:`~seagrass.base.ResettableHook` interface by implementing :py:meth:`~seagrass.base.ResettableHook.reset` can be reset using ``auditor.reset_hooks()`` or by passing ``reset_hooks=True`` into ``auditor.start_auditing()``.
 For most hooks that have some kind of mutable internal state, you probably want to implement this interface.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :py:class:`~seagrass.base.LogResultsHook`: logging your hook's results